Responding to Incidents

 - Co-authors and collaborators may be affected, as the attack may have repercussions beyond campus.
 It may be beneficial to contact the relevant disciplinary organizations.

-Be aware that the attack may have implications for academic progress for students and for promotion and tenure for faculty and staff.
+Be aware that the attack may have academic implications for students and advancement implications for faculty and staff.
 The individual may experience a decline in productivity.
-Be sure to discuss this with the individual in the months after the attack.
+Be sure to discuss this with the individual in the months following the attack.
 For faculty, consider the possibility of tenure rollback.
-Keep in mind, when soliciting external evaluations for the promotion process, that the attack may affect the scholar’s reputation.
+Keep in mind that the attack may have affected the scholar’s reputation when soliciting external evaluations for the promotion process.